DhruvSingh0905/ZenithDB/docs/ARCHITECTURE.md

 ## Known Deficits

-### 1. Single Writer Mutex
+### 1. Serialized Writes via Mutex

+**Status:** Multiple write threads are supported, but writes are serialized.

+**Implementation:**
+- Multiple threads can call `put()` and `remove()` concurrently
-**Issue:** All write operations serialized through single mutex.
+- All write operations are serialized via `writer_mutex_` for thread safety

-**Impact:** Limits write throughput, especially for multi-threaded workloads.
+- Writes are thread-safe but not parallel (mutex serialization)

+**Impact:** Write throughput is limited by mutex contention in high-concurrency scenarios.

-**Why:** Simplifies implementation and ensures correctness.
+**Why:** Design choice for simplicity and correctness.
+Serialized writes ensure:

-**Better Approach:** Partition keys across multiple memtables, use per-partition locks.
+- Consistent ordering of writes
+- Simpler WAL management
+- Thread-safe API without requiring external synchronization

+**Note:** The implementation supports concurrent write calls (as demonstrated in main.cpp stress test with 4 threads), but the mutex ensures only one write executes at a time.
+True parallel writes would require partitioning keys across multiple memtables and more complex coordination.

 ### 2. ImmNode Memory Leak